 Traffic Safety Unit

 The Creve Coeur Police Department Traffic Safety Unit is committed to making your community roadways safer.
 The main functions of the Traffic Safety Unit is to educate, enforce and engineer.
 The unit supports Patrol Operations and is responsible for addressing traffic related problems, complaints and investigating serious injury or fatal traffic crashes.
-The Traffic Safety Unit operates within the Patrol Division with a Traffic Safety Officer assigned to each Patrol squad.
+The Traffic Safety Unit operates within the Patrol Division.

 Best Principles of Highway Safety